tqtezos/minter/README.md

 ### Interacting with Minter

-You can now open:
+After starting Minter, you can now open:

-- [http://localhost:9000](http://localhost:9000) to view the application.
+- [http://localhost:9000](http://localhost:9000) to view the Minter application.
 - [http://localhost:9000/graphql](http://localhost:9000/graphql) to open the
   GraphQL playground.
-- [http://localhost:5001/webui](http://localhost:5001/webui) to view the IPFS
+- [http://localhost:5001/webui](http://localhost:5001/webui) to open the IPFS
   Web UI